Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 In 2010 a pet, 9-foot boa constrictor strangled its owner while he was showing it to a friend.

 Therefore apparently, this species has caused one death.
-However one could only imagine the stupidity and unfairness that would result if we decided to ban everything that has caused a single death.
+However, one could only imagine the stupidity and unfairness that would result if we decided to ban everything that has caused a single death.

 We’d essentially have to ban our existence.
-More importantly, this Hub is addressing public safety, and an attack against the owner of the animal is not considered to be an attack against a member of the uninvolved public.
+More importantly, this article is addressing public safety, and an attack against the owner of the animal is not considered to be an attack against a member of the uninvolved public.
 So not only are boa constrictor incidences pathetically rare (as are incidences with the larger snakes which have actually killed people with a regular occurrence), but they are even less likely to occur toward a person who is not involved with the care of the animal.

 Therefore, outside of baseless fear, discomfort with a neighbor owning these animals is unjustified and senseless.